kennynguyen216/SigmaNova/README.md

 Live keyboard tuning still exists for shader development, but the HUD hides during the supernova event so captures can focus on the explosion sequence.

+The current render pipeline profiles GPU work with delayed timestamp queries, renders the expensive volume into a dynamically scaled HDR target, applies half-resolution bloom, and composites the result at full display resolution.
+Normal runs keep VSync enabled for presentation; benchmark mode disables it and captures pass-level timing data.

 ## Rendering Notes

 The spacetime-fabric grid started as a fullscreen fragment-shader experiment.
 The early prototype ray marched against a curved surface and procedurally drew grid lines per pixel.
 That proved the idea, but it caused aliasing: where the grid compressed near the gravity well, thin procedural lines could fall between pixel samples, creating noisy red/purple/cyan artifacts and broken-looking line segments.